PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 For example PrestaShop uses the popular [PHP HTTP client Guzzle](http://docs.guzzlephp.org/en/stable/).
 This means that module developers can rely on it too in their implementations.
 And consequently removing or modifying these dependencies can introduce a BC break too.

 This type of BC break is especially hard to deal with because we have no control on these packages.
-Sometimes, in order to avoid introduce a dependency BC break, [we decided to maintain a package ourselves](https://github.com/PrestaShop/CsaGuzzleBundle) rather than using the latest version because of the hard BC break it would introduce.
+Sometimes, in order to avoid introducing a dependency BC break, [we decided to maintain a package ourselves](https://github.com/PrestaShop/CsaGuzzleBundle) rather than using the latest version because of the hard BC break it would introduce.

 **Hard BC break example:**
 ```html